How Does Screen Time Affect Your Brain, Anxiety & Overall Health?

 The American Optometric Association defines CVS—computer vision syndrome—also known as digital eye strain, as a complex of eye and vision problems related to the activities that stress the near vision and that are experienced in relation, or during, the use of the computer, tablet, e-reader, and cellphone.
 These symptoms can include eye strain and ache, dryness, irritation, redness, double or blurred vision and burning, and even neck and shoulder pain.

-4. You're more likely to be anxious, stressed, or depressed.
+It can make you more anxious, stressed, or depressed.

-While the research to date linking mood and digital device addiction is still emerging, countless numbers of my patients report anxiety, stress and even depression caused by spending too much time scrolling social media feeds.
-And some even report that "social media detoxes" where they delete apps like Instagram and Facebook from their phones for a few days or weeks drastically improves their sense of well-being.
+While the research to date linking mood and digital device addiction is still emerging, some recent studies2 are starting to link prolific social media use with increased risk for anxiety and depression.
+I've seen this first-hand, with countless numbers of my patients reporting anxiety, stress, and depression caused by spending too much time scrolling Instagram, Facebook, and Twitter feeds.
+Some even report that "social media detoxes," where they delete these apps from their phones for a few days or weeks, drastically improve their sense of well-being.

-So, what can you do about these symptoms?
+How can you avoid or combat these symptoms?

 If you find yourself experiencing symptoms like insomnia, short-term memory loss, anxiety, worsening vision, headaches, or brain fog, see your personal doctor for an evaluation first, but then try limiting screen time to six hours per day, avoiding all screens at least one hour before bed and taking the weekends "off" from social media.
 If you immediately feel better, you have a clear indication of how screens are affecting you.